zouharvi/pwesuite/README.md

 ## Development
 ### Notes
 - This project has dependencies which determine usable Python 3 versions.
 That dependency currently is panphon2
-- This project requires local admin or sudo privelges depending on your instituion's priveleges policy and so to install flite, lex_lookup and epitran you may need to follow a workaround.
-This is detailed below.
+- This project requires install with sudo privileges or a root account.
-- This project is setup with relative directories to maintain portability, to set the top level directory so imports work you will need to export pwesuite's location to path.
-This is detailed below.
+- This project is setup with relative directories to maintain portability, call scripts from within the right folder.
 - This code is written to work on Linux or MacOS only.
-- Creating your own copy of the data may not be nessecary as you can instead download the data from huggingface.
+- Creating your own copy of the data is not strictly nessecary, as you can instead download the data from huggingface.

 ### Development setup